Apollo1840/machine_learning_theory/ml/supervised_learning.md

 \min_{\mathbf{w}, b} \lambda \|\mathbf{w}\| + \frac{1}{N} \sum_{i}{max(0, (1-\quad y_i (\mathbf{w} \cdot \mathbf{x}_i - b) ))}
 $$

+(PS.
+If you draw this loss function, it is an linear estimation of logistic regression loss. see: https://www.youtube.com/watch?v=uV5TnFc7eaE&ab_channel=MachineLearningandAI)

 #### SVM dual
-There is a dual problem of SVM problem(optimization) where onyl the inner product of support vectors are curioused.
+There is a dual problem of SVM problem(optimization) where only the inner product of support vectors are curioused.

 #### SVM kernel

-Kernel trick is a trick to quickly compute the inner product of up-projected vectors, based on inner product of the original vectors.
+Kernel trick is a trick to quickly compute the inner product of up-projected vectors.

+In SVM case, this trick is based on inner product of the original vectors.

 In another word, we apply kernel function to the inner product of the original vectors and get the inner product of up-project vectors.